anijs/anijs.wiki.repository/Purge-Events.md

 Purge Events
 ==========================

-Usando el metodo **purge** you can clean the animation events of any node.
+Usando el metodo **purge** you can clean the atached events of any node that you want.

 ```javascript
 	//Clear the purge listeners